shay-te/core-lib/website/docs/user_security.md

 Classes that handle `User Security`
 ## UserSecurity
-`UserSecurity` is an abstract class that provides security functions to be implemented by user as per their needs.
+`UserSecurity` is an abstract class that provides security functions to be implemented by the user as per their needs.
 Must be extended in the class where we will implement the abstract methods.

 ```python
 class UserSecurity(ABC):